Link-Belt Cranes: Expansion into coal handling

 In the 1880s, Ewart's company looked to expand into coal handling.
 Ewart Detachable Link-Belt became Link-Belt Machinery Company.
 In 1888, the company created a separate Link-Belt Engineering Company for its development efforts.

 During this period, cranes and excavators shared many similarities.
 Steam shovels were mounted on railroad chassis.
 Temporary rail tracks were laid by workers where the shovel was expected to work, then repositioned as required.

 The railroad market provided a successful focus for the growing companies.
 Link-Belt Machinery began manufacturing railroad coal-handling cranes.
 Link-Belt Engineering began custom designing and building locomotive coaling stations, building facilities railroads like the New York Central and Hudson, the Philadelphia and Reading, and the Chicago and West Michigan.
-(See circa 1984 marketing booklet.)
 In 1894, Link-Belt developed the first wide-gauge, steam-powered, coal-handling clamshell-bucket crane.

 Through the turn of the century, Link-Belt expanded its line of steam-powered, heavy-duty coal-handling cranes.
 The line expanded into lighter, more versatile rail-based cranes.